pataballapravallika/pubmed-paper-fetcher/README.md

 - Understand how to structure a Python CLI using Poetry

-- Debug common environment issues (e.g., Windows/Poetry path, Git)
+- Debug common environment issues (Poetry path, Git)

 - Improve the quality and clarity of my README.md